-Because much of the material in this class can only be mastered from hands-on experience and in-class observation, more than two unexcused absences — class or tutorial — or being consistently late will result in a lowered grade.
+Because much of the material in this class can only be mastered from hands-on experience and in-class observation, we encourage you to attend the classes and tutorials.

 Also, develop the habit of saving in sequential versions.
 In other words, make a series of copies that reflects your progress on the project — for example, “my project Oct-10,” “my project Oct-11,” etc.

 Catastrophic loss of files is not an acceptable excuse for a late project!

 For technical questions, questions about assignments, or to set up individual help, email both Prof. Gibson and Prof. Wang (email links on course home page).
 We try to provide as much individual help as possible, since we understand this is a difficult subject to master.
 We ask, however, that you double-check manuals and the readings before contacting us, since either may provide answers to your problem.
 Don’t get into deep trouble before asking for help!
 That is what we are here for.